** Handle only Base NOT included, please see Pullman Bases for selection **

 Now the portafilter can be loaded and brewed.
 To begin, 30ml of espresso per cup should be sought - with a brewing time of about 25 seconds.
 If it takes longer, the grind is too fine, if it's any quicker the grind is too course.

-Acetal plastic, powder coated or anodized alumimium handles can be washed or wiped as required, however do not clean in dishwashers or use any harsh or caustic chemical cleaners (particularly bleach or caustic soda).
+Acetal plastic or anodized alumimium handles can be washed or wiped as required, however do not clean in dishwashers or use any harsh or caustic chemical cleaners (particularly bleach or caustic soda).
 Always dry the tamper immediately after cleaning.
 Wood or leather handles should be kept dry and only wiped clean with a slightly damp cloth.
 Wooden handles are pre-treated with Danish oil and will absorb skin oils during normal use, so shouldn't need re-oiling.
 Leather-wrapped handles may be treated periodically with a leather conditioner.

 The desired base can be unscrewed for cleaning if desired, however a wipe with a damp cloth should be all it takes to remove any dried coffee residue or particles.